 Simon joined the British Heart Foundation in 2013, following seven years as Chief Executive of the Multiple Sclerosis (MS) Society.

-Simon has extensive national and international experience of charity and non-profit governance as a non-executive director and trustee, and spent eight years as a Fitness to Practice panelist for the General Medical Council/Medical Practitioners’ Tribunal Service.
+Simon has extensive national and international experience of charity and non-profit governance as a non-executive director/trustee.
+He currently holds a number of non-executive roles, including President of the European Heart Network.

 Mike Taylor started his career in Top Shop and has nearly 30 years’ experience in retailing.
 For most of that time he has held Director level positions in major retailers across sectors as diverse as footwear, sportswear, food and homewares.